IAMRRI/IAMRRI-NetLogo-Model/README.md

 This choice derives from the study of use-cases present into the I AM RRI project, that cover two specialisations of the AM Industry: Automotive & Biomedical.
 The main time-related assumption made by the project is that 1 _tick_ equals to 1 month.
-Additionally, as main difference between SKIN and I AM RRI SKIN, the decisions and the behavior of the agents are not only price-related and cost-related, but time-related and especially RRI-related.
+Additionally, as main difference between SKIN and I AM RRI SKIN, the decisions and the behavior of the Agents are not only price-related and cost-related, but time-related and especially RRI-related.

-Each agent is equipped with three _RRI state variables_ representing RRI inclinations that are translated into the model in the following 3 keys:
+Each Agent is equipped with three _RRI state variables_ representing RRI inclinations that are translated into the model in the following 3 keys:
 - Open Access.
 - Public Engagement.
 - Ethical Thinking.